science-digital/sd-integration-tool-template/README.md

 `tool-service.py`: \
 **Service:** Defines service details.
 General information about your tool module. \
-**Request:** Input datastructure.
+**Request:** Input data structure.
 The general format is key value pairs.
 Update to take the values that you need to supply to your tool.
-This is a Pydantic datastructure you can see the Pydantic docs if you need additional features. \
+This is a Pydantic data structure you can see the Pydantic docs if you need additional features. \
-**Result:** Output datastructure.
+**Result:** Output data structure.
 Same as `Request`. \
 `@ivcap_ai_tool / def is_prime`: Defines the operation you provide.
 Update to provide your functionality.

 `pyproject.toml`: Project details and dependencies.